Eating Disorders/Soma Self IOP

-If you or someone you know is suffering from and eating disorder, please use our confidential contact form to send us a message.
+If you or someone you know is suffering from an eating or Soma-Self disorder, please use our confidential contact form to send us a message.
 Our Assessment Center will respond to you as promptly as possible.

 Patients seeking treatment within the Eating Disorder Service are seen in consultation by a team of senior clinicians..
 For all emerging adults, and occasionally spouses, Yellowbrick staff conducts a collateral family evaluation.
 A baseline nutritional assessment is established by Registered Dietician Ilene Wynn RD, LD.
 A comprehensive psychiatric evaluation is completed by Yellowbrick’s Staff Psychiatrist David Hamilton, MD.
 Consultation with the patient’s family physician and previous therapist is included.
 Previous testing and medical records are reviewed as available and psychological testing is performed as indicated.
 Patients are required to participate in written assessments evaluating their eating disorder, psychiatric and substance abuse difficulties.
 Daily journal logs of nutrition, activity and emotional experiences are integrated into the evaluation.

 The Assessment Team, co-chaired by Drs.
 Viner, reviews and integrates the assessments and arrives at a diagnosis and treatment recommendations.
 These are discussed in a conference involving senior Yellowbrick staff, expert consultants as needed, the patient, and parents/spouse as indicated.
 Eating disorder, psychiatric and substance abuse diagnoses are presented along with an individualized treatment plan often combining multiple services.